Tiloup9291/OROS/README.md

 ## Overview

 OROS is a hard real-time operating system designed for deterministic, industrial-grade control applications.
 It is written in C (C11), compiled with GCC, and runs bare-metal on the Rockchip RK3328 SoC.
 The design philosophy is **"zero Linux"**: the entire kernel, drivers, and services are implemented from scratch, with only newlib providing the standard C library (linked through custom bare-metal stubs).
+No OS blobs or heavy background services.
+It comes to do what you want it to do, point.
+Of this fact, the sources and the API make it easy to expand the system as you need.

 The system is organized around a **critically-partitioned SMP** architecture: each of the four Cortex-A53 cores is statically assigned a scheduling partition with a fixed criticality class, strict affinity, and no migration.
 This isolates hard real-time workloads from I/O and best-effort traffic, guaranteeing bounded worst-case execution times (WCET).